KushajveerSingh/personal-website/docs/internal/projects.md

 -   Can be added as a feature of the bank or an independent product.
 -   Convert the entire tax code to a software which makes paying taxes as simple as clicking a single button.

-### OpenISP
+### OpenTLD

--   Create your own ISP.
 -   In addition create your down top-level domain `.kush` and get free from ICANN.
     -   Create own ip standard with maybe 5 parts similar to ipv4 and more bits for each part.
 Use the syntax 123-234.x.x.x to signify the ip ranges.
 In this way the ip string will always include the 3 dots and either have two numbers in each section separated by a dash.

+### OpenISP

+-   Create your own ISP.
 -   Include phone number with additional digit if necessary.

 ### OpenAuth